Key takeaway

 Every finding should answer one of those questions.
 Everything else is noise.

-YourBrief competitive briefs are built this way — decision-first, not feature-first.
+YourBrief's decision briefs are built this way — decision-first, not feature-first.